lekandev/lekandev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Mohammed Kabir Hussaini, i am a teenage developer and JavaScript dev
+My name is Mohammed Kabir Hussaini, i am a teenage developer and Frontend dev

+🌱 I’m currently learning Full stack development with Django and ExpressJs

 Im looking to collaborate on JavaScript and Frontend Projects

+🔭 I’m currently working on a decentralized link web application